laravel/docs/upgrade.md

 #### Key / Value Order Change

-The `first`, `last`, and `contains` methods on the `Arr` class now pass the "value" as the first parameter to their given callback Closure.
+The `first`, `last`, and `contains` methods on the `Arr` class now pass the "value" as the first parameter to the given callback Closure.
 For example:

     Arr::first(function ($value, $key) {
         return ! is_null($value);
     });

 In previous versions of Laravel, the `$key` was passed first.
-Since most scenarios are only interested in the `$value` it is now passed first.
+Since most use cases are only interested in the `$value` it is now passed first.
 You should do a "global find" in your application for these methods to verify that you are expecting the `$value` to be passed as the first argument to your Closure.

 ### Artisan